 Reinforcement Learning from Human Feedback (RLHF)~\cite{RLHF}, originally introduced to align large language models (LLMs) with human intent, has recently been extended to visual domains such as image and video generation~\cite{DiffDPO, D3PO, SEEDPO, ROCM}.
 In the learning-from-feedback paradigm, a preference model is trained to capture human preferences of quality, realism, or faithfulness, which is then used to fine-tune the underlying generative model via reinforcement learning or direct preference optimization.

-A key obstacle for learning human-preference alignment for videos is the lack of a reliable temporally-aware reward signal.
-Existing works on visual preference modeling typically fine-tune Video-Language Models (VLMs)~\cite{visionreward, videoreward, videoscore} to predict preference scores from pairs of videos.
+A key obstacle to learning human-preference alignment for videos is the lack of a reliable temporally-aware reward signal.
+Existing approaches for visual preference modeling typically fine-tune Video-Language Models (VLMs)~\cite{visionreward, videoreward, videoscore} to predict preference scores from pairs of videos.
 However, these approaches inherently treat videos as collections of independent frames, relying on attention mechanisms to implicitly capture temporal structure.
-This frame-centric bias often results in poor temporal sensitivity, where models fail to distinguish subtle motion quality, temporal smoothness, or consistency across frames.
+Their frame-centric biases often lead to poor temporal sensitivity to subtle motion quality, temporal smoothness, or consistency across frames.
 Moreover, these methods rely on large-scale human preference annotations, which are expensive to collect and impede scalability.

 To address these limitations, we propose to repurpose a powerful state-of-the-art video generative model (\backbonewithcite) as a temporally grounded reward model for human preferences.
-Unlike VLMs, modern video generative models are typically explicitly trained to model temporal dependencies through causal self-attention over latent video tokens.
-By fine-tuning a video generative model to act as a preference model, we obtain a reward function that consistently captures accurate motion dynamics and temporal coherence, resulting in superior alignment with human preferences.
-Our results show that generative models, when adapted appropriately, can outperform traditional VLM-based reward models across multiple preference benchmarks, and require on average an order of magnitude less human preference data to match or improve the alignment accuracy with human preferences.
+Unlike VLMs, modern video generative models are typically trained explicitly to model temporal dependencies through causal self-attention over latent video tokens.
+By fine-tuning a video generative model as a preference model, we obtain a reward function that consistently captures accurate motion dynamics and temporal coherence, resulting in superior alignment with human preferences.
+Our results show that generative models, when adapted appropriately, can outperform traditional VLM-based reward models across multiple preference benchmarks while requiring, on average, an order of magnitude less human preference data to match or improve the alignment accuracy with human preferences.

-However, naively fine-tuning a generative model for discrimination risks overfitting to limited preference data and learning superficial artifacts rather than meaningful temporal structure.